jasonheecs/snaic-week1-capstone/README.md

+This is a Kaggle problem: https://www.kaggle.com/competitions/playground-series-s6e3/overview

-Your Goal: Predict the likelihood of customer churn.
+Goal: Predict the likelihood of customer churn.

 ## Project Structure